 The amount of Halloween decorations available is incredible.
 Don’t become overly obsessed with putting as many décor items in each room as possible.
 Instead, opt to pick one area of the house to place emphasis on that you can go over the top with.
 This could be the bar area, dancing area, backyard or the living room.
 Once this area is complete, decorate the remaining areas to tie it altogether.
 Place focus on the areas where guests will be for the longest amounts of time.
 In other areas where they may pass through or see for a few moments (such as the bathroom) you can include minor details, but don’t go overboard.
 Be sure to not underestimate the use of typical decorations like cobwebs, plastic spiders, white sheets with smeared red paint on them and caution tape.
 With the right placement, these items add the perfect touches for your event.

-Music: Nothing is more boring than a party with no beat.
-You can choose to hire a DJ to take care of the tunes for you.
+Music: Nothing is more boring than a party with no online bingo.
+Or you can choose to hire a DJ to take care of the tunes for you.
 Or if you want to save money for other areas of the party, create a killer playlist on your laptop or phone.
 Here are some tracks you shouldn’t forget.
 If creating a playlist seems like too much effort, have no fear, turn on Spotify and party on.

 Movies: If you have a TV in a focal area of the event, then put it to good use.
 Play a classic horror film in the background on low or muted.
 You can even choose to play a reel of films to make sure the horror is never interrupted.
 Movies like Friday the 13th, Halloween, Poltergeist, The Exorcist and The Shining are all bone chilling options.
 If you are looking for a less frightening flick, choose movies like It’s the Great Pumpkin, Charlie Brown and Hocus Pocus.